Air Canada Aeroplan Complete Guide

 a cartoon of a planet

 Flights on Air Canada itself show a range of prices because all seats are available for awards.
-Surprisingly, awards booked on Air Canada sometimes price lower than the award charts suggest (see this post for details).
+Surprisingly, awards booked on Air Canada sometimes price lower than the award charts suggest (see this post for details) and elite members may have access to better award pricing.

 Within North America